0xPARC/0xparc-intro-book/easy/src/fhe3.typ

 get that the total error in the product $C_1 C_2 upright(bold(v))$ is bounded by $(n + 1) B$.

-In summary: We can start with cyphertexts having a very small error (if you think carefully about this protocol, you will see that the error is bounded by approximately $n log q$).
+In summary: We can start with ciphertexts having a very small error (if you think carefully about this protocol, you will see that the error is bounded by approximately $n log q$).
 Every